yecril71pl/cpp-docs.pl-pl/docs/standard-library/back-insert-iterator-class.md

 ### <a name="remarks"></a>Uwagi

-Typ w tym artykule opisano odwołanie do elementu sekwencji kontrolowane przez skojarzony kontenera.
+Typ opisuje odwołanie do elementu sekwencji kontrolowanej przez skojarzony kontener.

 ### <a name="example"></a>Przykład